 When selecting the best tile for your backsplash, it’s always worth considering what your design goal is.
+With the modern all white kitchen trend, simple colored subway tiles can work to add a fresh pop of color to your space without overwhelming it.
 If you’re looking for a more elaborate design, like a hand-painted Moroccan-style backsplash, you’ll want to weigh heavily what material produces the effect you want and will keep you satisfied for years to come.

 Home base for most backsplashes will be a kitchen, especially surrounding sinks and stoves.
 Pragmatically speaking, the backsplash protects the wall from water stains and damage—or, marks from tools and gadgets that live on the counter.